jmichel7/UsingMerge.jl/README.md

 # using_merge.jl
 The wish for this started in
 [this thread](https://discourse.julialang.org/t/function-name-conflict-adl-function-merging/10335/7).
-at  the time I was very new to Julia  and did not think I could do anything myself  about the  problem.
-Now  two years  later, knowing  better Julia, I realized I can do something myself.
+At  the time I was very new to Julia  and did not think I could do anything myself  about the  problem.
+Now  two years  later, knowing  better Julia, I realized I can do something.
 Here it is.

 I introduce the problem with an example.